 This probably comes as no surprise, but college costs quite a bit.
-Student loan debt can be a huge lingering burden on young people trying to move forward and start their lives.
+Student loan debt is a hot topic right now.
+But it can also be a huge lingering burden on young people trying to move forward and start their lives.
 As parents, not all of us are in a position to help financially.
 But if we can, it benefits our children a great deal.

 Following a divorce, child support forms a huge part of the puzzle if you have kids.
 These payments cover everything from food and shelter to medical care and other necessities.
 In most cases, this obligation ends when a child turns 18-years-old or graduates high school.
 There are circumstances when it may continue, but that’s the norm.